just-ajs/distancing-on-sidewalks/README.md

 ## Functionality<br />

 ### Data extraction<br />
-Firt part of the Grasshopper script (disabled) is reading [NYC Open Data Sidewalk](https://data.cityofnewyork.us/City-Government/Sidewalk/vfx9-tbb6) and converting information into polysurfaces.
+Firt part of the Grasshopper script (disabled) is reading [NYC Open Data Sidewalk](https://data.cityofnewyork.us/City-Government/Sidewalk/vfx9-tbb6) and converting information into surfaces.
-Those polysurfaces are baked and used in the second part of workflow.
+Those surfaces are baked and used in the second part of workflow.

 ### Sidewalk evaluation<br />
 Three Grasshopper components are available for the sidewalk evaluation.